 Designing for Community Wellbeing: Healthy Environments and Activated Spaces

-This studio addresses critical public health and community challenges affecting Singapore through human-centred design and emerging technologies.
-In partnership with the Clementi Constituency Office, students will develop contextually appropriate solutions to protect over 100 children from secondhand smoke exposure at a busy childcare centre, balancing community needs with child safety.
-Students will also reimagine underutilized carpark spaces as vibrant recreational areas for residents.
-Through direct stakeholder engagement, students will tackle real-world problems that demand user research, systems thinking, and pragmatic innovation.
+Through direct stakeholder engagement with community members, childcare staff, seniors, care providers, and families, students will tackle real-world problems that demand deep user research, ethical design thinking, systems thinking, and pragmatic innovation.
 If you are passionate about engineering solutions, designing concepts and spaces, making plans and engaging with stakeholders, or simply keen to do your part for the community, WE NEED YOU!

 Project supervisor: